Skip to main content

 However, your representative may also speak up if they feel you have missed any point/s you had previously discussed you were going to make, or remind you of something you have forgotten to mention.

-At your request, the representative may take summary notes (however, not verbatim minutes).
+The representative may also take summary notes for you (however, not verbatim minutes).

 What happens next?